menu

 A relatively large number of people in Philadelphia telecommute to their jobs.
 Overall, about 7.43% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Philadelphia’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Philadelphia’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Philadelphia is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.